undera/rimchallenge/README.md

 ![](About/scr1.png)

 It is under development for now, so has just few challenges to play with.
+I collect all challenge ideas for potential implemeting [here](Challenges.md).